 It’s easy to see just how pivotal the right kind of partnership with an insurance carrier can be.
 So with that being said, how do you get started?

 You already know how valuable your services are to helping insurance carriers help their customers.
 But how can they help you?
-First, it’s important to remember that the insurance company is the first person that the homeowner calls when disaster strikes.
+First, it’s important to remember that an insurance agent is often the first person that the homeowner calls when disaster strikes.
 The homeowner understandably wants to be sure that their coverage is going to kick in and how much they can expect to be reimbursed for the damages.

 The trust that the homeowners have placed in their insurance company then extends to you as well.
-When you can react to this situation at the point when the homeowner needs you most, all of that goodwill from their relationship will automatically extend to you.
+When you can respond at the point when the homeowner needs you most, much of that goodwill from their relationship will automatically extend to you.
 It’s then up to you to build upon it and keep the foundation of your referral network secure.

 Now that you understand the importance of partnering with insurance professionals in your area, the real question is: how do you do it?
 Follow these tips to make sure your restoration company’s name is the first in the insurance carriers’ minds when it comes to making sure their customers get quality, affordable work done by a reputable restoration contractor.

 Why should these insurance carriers pay attention to what you have to offer?
-One of the first steps to making them pay attention is to consider the unique differences that you bring to the table — known as your Unique Value Proposition (UVP.)
+One of the first steps to making them pay attention is to promote your unique value proposition—the differences you bring to the table that set you apart from the competition.
 Your UVP isn’t just a matter of saying that you have the best service or the most affordable prices, but rather what you do better than anyone else in your industry.

-Customers are looking to their insurance company to help them in a dire time of need.
+Customers are looking to their insurance company to help them in a time of dire need.
 The insurance company, in turn, is looking to you to provide an excellent customer experience.
 During this time, people are vulnerable, afraid, and upset.
-When you can go the extra mile, you, in turn, make the insurance company look like a winner in their client’s eyes, and this ensures you’ll continue to receive their highest recommendations and referrals.
+When you go the extra mile, you make the insurance company look like a winner in their client’s eyes, and this ensures you’ll continue to receive their highest recommendations and referrals.

 It’s also important to show your appreciation to the insurance company for referring you.
 Even small tokens of appreciation like a phone call, a thank you card, or even a small gift can demonstrate how much their referral matters to you.